Infantile cortical hyperostosis

-Infantile cortical hyperostosis is a self-limited inflammatory disorder of infants that causes bone changes, soft tissue swelling and irritability.
+Infantile cortical hyperostosis (ICH) is a self-limited inflammatory disorder of infants that causes bone changes, soft tissue swelling and irritability.
 The disease may be present at birth or occur shortly thereafter.
 The cause is unknown.
 Both familial and sporadic forms occur.
 It is also known as Caffey disease or Caffey's disease.

 Presentation

 An affected infant typically has the following triad of signs and symptoms: soft-tissue swelling, bone lesions, and irritability.
 The swelling occurs suddenly, is deep, firm, and may be tender.
 Lesions are often asymmetric and may affect several parts of the body.
 Affected bones have included the mandible, tibia, ulna, clavicle, scapula, ribs, humerus, femur, fibula, skull, ilium, and metatarsals.
 When the mandible (lower jaw bone) is affected, infants may refuse to eat, leading to failure to thrive.

 Genetics

-It has been associated with COL1A1.
+ICH is associated with autosomal dominant pathogenic variants in COL1A1 and possibly IFITM5.

 Pathophysiology

 In the early stages of infantile cortical hyperostosis, biopsy shows inflammation of the periosteum and adjacent soft tissues.
 After this resolves, the periosteum remains thickened, and subperiosteal immature lamellar bone can be seen on biopsy, while the bone marrow spaces contain vascular fibrous tissue.
 Eventually, the inflammation and subperiosteal changes resolve, and hyperplasia of lamellar cortical bone can be seen.

 Radiographs initially show layers of periosteal new bone formation with cortical thickening.
 Periosteal new bone may cover the diaphysis of the bone, causing an increase in diameter of the bone.
 Over time, the periosteal new bone density increases, becoming homogeneous with the underlying cortex.
 Eventually, the bone remodels and resumes a normal appearance.